mclaughlinliam3/NetTracer3D/README.md

 --- Installation ---

-To install nettracer3d, simply install Python and use this command in your command terminal:
+To install nettracer3d, simply install Python.
+Make sure the Python installation installs pip, and that both Python and pip are available on your PATH.
+Next, use this command in your command terminal:

 pip install nettracer3d

 I recommend installing the program as an Anaconda package to ensure its modules are work together on your specific system:
 (Install anaconda at the link below, set up a new python env for nettracer3d, then use the same pip command).

 https://www.anaconda.com/download?utm_source=anacondadocs&utm_medium=documentation&utm_campaign=download&utm_content=installwindows

+Alternatively, you can download a compiled .exe of version 1.2.4 here: https://doi.org/10.5281/zenodo.17873800

+Unzip the folder, then double click the NetTracer3D executable to run the program.
+Note that this version will be missing a few features compared to the Python package, namely the 3D display and the ability to print updates to the command window.
+It will also not be updated as often.

 Optional Packages
 ~~~~~~~~~~~~~~~~~~